microsoft/ivy/doc/proving.md

 Primitives
 ==========

-A logical development in IVy is a succession of statements.
+A logical development in IVy is a succession of statements or *judgments*.
 Each statement must be justified by a primitive axiom or inference rule of the system.

 Type declarations
 -----------------